elijahmintzer/mintzybot/README.md

 # MintzyBot - A Multi-Use Discord Bot.

-This project's goal is to make a multi-use Discord Bot.
+This project's goal is to make a multi-use Discord Bot with NodeJS

 # TODO: